Ukraine begins all-for-all prisoner swap with separatists

 Kiev’s forces have been battling separatists in the Donbass region of eastern Ukraine since 2014 in a conflict that has claimed more than 13,000 lives.
 Sporadic fighting continues despite a ceasefire agreement.

-There have been several prisoner exchanges between Kiev and rebels.
+There have been several prisoner exchanges between Kiev and the rebels.
 In the last swap, conducted in December 2017, Ukraine handed over about 300 captives to pro-Russian separatists and took back around 70.

+Relations between Ukraine and Russia collapsed following Moscow’s annexation of the Crimean peninsula in 2014, and its subsequent support for separatists in the eastern Donbass region.

+President Zelenskiy won a landslide election victory in April promising to end the conflict.

 Reporting by Pavel Polityuk and Vladimir Soldatkin; Editing by Richard Pullin and Jan Harvey